 The jewellery and textile market of Manek Chowk is filled with craftsmen working in narrow alleys amid newly dyed and tailored cloth.
 Further into the market, to the east, and surrounded by the dyers’ colourful stalls, is the mausoleum of Ahmed Shah’s queen, Rani-ka-Hazira.
 Its plan is identical to Shah’s own tomb, with pillared verandas clearly inspired by Hindu architectural tastes.

-Mosque and tomb of Rani Sipri
+Mosque of Rani Sipri

 The small, elegant mosque of Rani Sipri was commissioned in 1514 at the queen’s orders, when her husband ordered the execution of their son for reasons not fully understood.
 Her grave now also lies in front, sheltered by a pillared mausoleum.
 The stylish mosque, also known as Masjid-e-Nagira (“Jewel of a Mosque”) shows more Hindu influence than any other in Ahmedabad: its pillared sanctuary has an open facade to the east and fine tracery work on the west wall.